agentjimlam/Learn-CSS/README.md

 <h3>KEY TAKEAWAY: All HTML elements are boxes made up of four components: a content container, padding, border, and margin. </h3>

-Cascading Style Sheets or CSS is a ```testing``` language web developers use to style the HTML content on a web page.
+Cascading Style Sheets or CSS is a language web developers use to style the HTML content on a web page.
 If you’re interested in modifying colors, font types, font sizes, images, element positioning, and more, CSS is the tool for the job!

 \*In this lesson, you’ll learn how to set up your CSS file structure and select which HTML elements you wish to style.\*